University Faculty Scholars Selection Process

 Please submit all nomination documents within two (2) PDF files

-- PDF File 1 should contain the current CV, current SFR summary including percentages of current teaching evaluations, (maximum 25 total pages) and, if applicable, the impact statement (maximum 1 page) from faculty with significant extension responsibilities that describes how their service philosophy and activities impact the extension community
+- PDF File 1 should contain the current CV, current SFR summary (including percentages), and a summary statement of current teaching evaluations, (maximum 25 total pages) and, if applicable, the impact statement (maximum 1 page) from faculty with significant extension responsibilities that describes how their service philosophy and activities impact the extension community

 - PDF File 2 should contain all support letters (maximum two pages per letter)

-- Submit both PDF files as email attachments or upload to Google Drive to Judy Austin at: email@example.com by Wednesday, October 19, 2022
+- Submit both PDF files as email attachments or upload to Google Drive to Sherry Bailey at: email@example.com by Wednesday, October 18, 2023

-Please contact Ms. Austin at firstname.lastname@example.org or 513-3636 if you have any questions or concerns regarding submissions.
+Please contact Ms. Bailey at firstname.lastname@example.org if you have any questions or concerns regarding submissions.

 University Faculty Scholars Administrative Advisory Committee